Generative-Labs/Documentation/docs/Web3MQ-UI-Components/Web3MQ-React/chatComponent/Chat.md

 # Chat

+The Chat component is a React Context provider that wraps the entire Web3Mq Chat application.
+All chat Components within the `@web3mq/react-components` library must be nested as children of Chat to maintain proper functionality.

 ## Basic Usage

 The `Chat` component does not inject any UI, so its implementation is fairly simple.
 Once an instance of the `Chat` client has been created, you pass the client object as a prop to add it to the `ChatContext`.